kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 - An engineering manager: 5% (keeping up with the trends)
 - Head of engineering: 0%
 - Head of architecture: 5% (keeping up with the trends)
+- CTO/VPoE: 0%

 ## The effects of contribution

-There is another aspect of this problem that we need to consider though.
+There is yet another aspect of this problem that we need to consider though.
 And that is how _other_ engineers perceive the work committed by their manager.

-The relationship between an employee and their manager are inherently unequal.
+The relationship between an employee and their manager is inherently unequal.
 Yes, a manager might take on a service-leadership stance in their management style, and genuinely try to help people they manage.
 But, in the end of the day it is the manager who has the upper hand over an employee.
 Including the right to dismiss them.

-All this means is that your reports will much less inclined to give you an open feedback to your code base contributions.
+All this means is that your reports will be much less inclined to give you an open feedback to your code base contributions.
 Moreover, unless they feel adventurous, they will avoid making changes to your code as a plague.
 They just don't want to risk unnecessary conversation with their manager.
 Because they know that a nail that sticks out gets hammered.